ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 and Dack me.
 I draw Therapy and AoI, and discard Therapy and the extra Doomsday.
 I untap, draw Lab Man, play AoI exiling LED and Probe, and crack LED for UUU discarding Lab Man.
-Bauble puts Lab Man on the bottom of my emty library so I draw it, cast it, and use Probbe from exile to draw for the win.
+Bauble puts Lab Man on the bottom of my emty library so I draw it, cast it, and use Probe from exile to draw for the win.
 Miss me with that Dack shit.

 1-1.
 Maybe I can get my head back in the game.